Alaya-in-Matrix/Pandoc-Slides-Template/README.md

 # README

-Pandoc template for slides used for my weekly report in my research group meeting.
+My pandoc template for slides and reports.

-## Feature
+## Dependency

-- Use beamer
+- Use beamer for slides
 - pandoc-crossref for cross referenc
 - biblatex for bibilography

 ## Why not using pandoc-citeproc and generate pdf directly?

-When there are many reference papers that I need multiple pages to present all references, `pandoc-citeproc` didn't work well for me.
+When there are many reference papers that I need multiple pages to present all references, `pandoc-citeproc` didn't work well for beamer slides.

 ## How to use